Deaa4/TravelAgencyProject/README.md

 •	Maintain database efficiency for scalability.

 Application Description:
-The Tourism Agency Website offers an engaging homepage with featured packages, promotional sliders, and category overviews.
+The Travel Agency Website offers an engaging homepage with featured packages, promotional sliders, and category overviews.
 Users can browse or filter packages, view detailed itineraries, and submit inquiries for more information.
 An admin dashboard facilitates the addition, deletion, or modification of travel packages and categories in real-time.
 Features include:
 •	Dynamic Homepage: Showcases featured tours and promotional banners.
 •	Interactive Slider: Displays images of popular destinations.
 •	Category & Subcategory System: Organizes travel packages by region or type.